-As you are planning on coming to Canada, you will probably want to drive here.
-For this reason, it is important to know what you need to do in order to drive here legally.
-If you already have a licence in your home country then you can check if you can exchange that license for a Canadian driving licence.
+If you’re moving to Canada and plan to drive, it’s important to know what you need to drive legally.
+If you already have a licence in your home country, you can check if you can exchange that license for a Canadian driving licence.
 Or, you may need to take a driving test in Canada.
-Each province in Canada has slightly different rules around how to do this.
-Take a look below at the process of getting your driving licence in Alberta, Canada.
+Each province in Canada has slightly different rules.
+Discover the simple process to get your driving licence in Alberta, Canada.

-If you’re exchanging a valid driver’s licence from one of the countries in the list below, you can get your Alberta licence without taking a knowledge or road test: Australia, Austria, Belgium, France, Germany, Isle of Man, Japan, Republic of Korea, Switzerland, Taiwan, United Kingdom, United States.
+Australia, Austria, Belgium, France, Germany, Isle of Man, Japan, Republic of Korea, Switzerland, Taiwan, United Kingdom, United States.

 To exchange your licence for an Alberta licence, you must:

-- hand in your valid licence to a registry agent
+Hand in your valid licence to a registry agent

 Exchange a licence with a country that doesn’t have a reciprocal licence exchange agreement